Approximation Rates and VC-Dimension Bounds for (P)ReLU MLP Mixture of Experts: Related Work

-\textbf{Generalization Problems for Super-expressive Multilayer Perceptions (MLPs).} Deep learning models with highly oscillatory ``super-expressive'' activation functions~\cite{yarotsky2020phase,yarotsky2021elementary,zhang2022deep} boast approximation rates which are not cursed by dimensionality.
-However, as we will see in Proposition~\ref{prop:Unbounded_VC__SuperExpressive}, many of these models have an infinite VC dimension even when they are restricted to having a bounded depth and width.
-Their unbounded VC dimension implies that the classifiers implemented by these models, by post-composition with $I_{(0,\infty)}$, do not generalize due to the classical results of \citet{blumer1989learnability,Hanneke_2016_JMLR__CharacterizationLearnability,brukhim2022characterization}.
-Thus, the real performance of these models need not achieve the approximation-theoretic optima since they can learn from a finite number of training instances.
+\textbf{Deep Learning Models with Few Parameters in Active Memory.} Deep learning models with highly oscillatory ``super-expressive'' activation functions~\citep{yarotsky2020phase,yarotsky2021elementary,zhang2022deep} are known to achieve dimension-free approximation rates, thus effectively require a (relatively) feasible number of parameters to be loaded into VRAM during the forward pass.
+As we will see in Proposition~\ref{prop:Unbounded_VC__SuperExpressive}, many of these models have an infinite VC dimension even when they are restricted to having a bounded depth and width; see~\citet[Lemma 3.1]{JiaoEtal_SIAMANalysisSINEXPBreakCOD_2023} for $\operatorname{ReLU-Sin-2^x}$-networks.
+Their unbounded VC dimension implies that the classifiers implemented by these models do not generalize on classification problems.
+Thus, the real performance of these models does not need to achieve the approximation-theoretic optima since they can only learn from a finite number of noisy training instances.
+Alternatively, a feasible number of parameters in deep learning models with standard activation functions may be guaranteed by restricting classes of well-behaved target functions such as Barron functions~\citep{barron1993universal}, functions of mixed-smoothness \citep{suzuki2018adaptivity}, highly smooth functions~\citep{mhaskar1996neural,galimberti2022designing,gonon2023approximation,opschoor2022exponential}, convex functions~\citep{bach2017breaking}, functions with compositional structure~\citep{mhaskar2017and}, or other restricted classes.
+However, there are generally no verifiable guarantees that a target function encountered in practice has the necessary structure for these desired approximation theorems to hold.

-This paper demonstrates that distributing neural computation offers a feasible third option for overcoming the curse of dimensionality in deep learning.
-Importantly, unlike the aforementioned cases, we show that distributed deep learning does not require high regularity of the target function being approximated, nor does it rely on models with unorthodox activation functions.
-Our deep learning algorithm, termed \textit{neural pathways}, is distributed across the storage space (i.e., offline memory) of the machine.
-It only requires a small portion of the model to be loaded into VRAM at any given time, while the entire model is distributed over the machine's (pragmatically infinite) storage space.

-In essence, each point in the input space is assigned to a trainable \textit{prototype} (or landmark or \emph{representative point}).
-Each of these prototypes is linked with a small neural network, specifically designed to approximate the target function for inputs in proximity to its associated prototype.
-During the forward pass, the input is initially directed to the appropriate prototype, after which the corresponding network is loaded into memory and employed to generate a prediction.
-Our algorithm follows the principle of \emph{route-first and predict-second via locally specialized neural networks.} This approach mimics how stimuli activate only specialized neural pathways in the brain, without necessitating the involvement of the entire brain to process any single input.